-When you start a mindfulness practise, it’s important to know what to do before and after meditation.
+When you start a mindfulness practice, it’s important to know what to do before meditation and what to do after meditation.

 There are certain things that you should do before meditation and after meditation so that you can get the most out of your practice.

-Before meditation is the time to create the right space, get yourself in the right frame of mind, and remove any distractions.
+Before meditation is the time to create your meditation space, get yourself in the right frame of mind, and remove any distractions.

 After meditation, it’s important to set your intention and take steps to protect your Zen.
-Otherwise, you’ll lose your meditative state the moment you stop meditating.
+This is mostly achieved by following the Four Foundations of Mindfulness.
+If you do not do this, you’ll lose your meditative state the moment you stop meditating.

 Your meditation space should be peaceful and relaxing.
 It should be quiet.
 And it should be free from distractions.
-That means that you might need to clean your room before you meditate in it; otherwise, you might find yourself being distracted.
-It also means making the room quiet (you can always cheat and use some noise-cancelling headphones).
-And it means making sure you have any items you need, such as a meditation chair.
+You might need to clean your room before you meditate in it; otherwise, you might get distracted.
+Also, make the room quiet (you can always cheat and use some noise-cancelling headphones).
+Finally, make sure you have any items you need, such as a meditation chair.

 Then check your posture.
 When you meditate, it’s important to have the right position and posture.
 If you’re not comfortable, you will fidget when you’re meditating, which is not conducive to focus.
 You could always get a meditation chair to help you out here.
 Either way, make sure you have proper posture and that you’re comfortable before you start.

 Right before you start meditating, remind yourself that you’re going to be meditating for twenty minutes.
 Tell yourself that during this time you don’t need to worry about anything, you just need to be still and focused.
 Setting your intention before you meditate will help to make sure that you’re focused on your meditation and not distracted by other things.

 So that’s what to do before meditation.
 Now let’s look at what to do after meditation

 You need to know what to do after meditation so that you get the most out of your practice.
 You want to take steps to maintain your Zen after meditating.
 So, let’s look at how to do that.